redrocket-ctf/redrocket_blog/_posts/2017-11-27-TUCTF-CryptoClock.md

 This means, to find {% katex %} M_2 {% endkatex %} we have to compute the {% katex %}gcd(g_1, g_2){% endkatex %} giving us the common factor {% katex %} x-M_2 {% endkatex %}.
 To see why this always works for the exponent 3 (and mostly for other small exponents) see the mentioned paper.

 Unfortunately I didn't find any Python code for calculating the GCD for a ring over a composite modulus.
-I was half way through writing the eea for polynomials over a ring myself when I stumpled upon the nifty ```Poly.set_modulus``` method in [sympys polynomials implementation](http://docs.sympy.org/latest/modules/polys/reference.html) that does exactly what is needed here.
+I was half way through writing the eea for polynomials over a ring myself when I stumpled upon the nifty ```Poly.set_modulus``` method in [sympy's polynomials implementation](http://docs.sympy.org/latest/modules/polys/reference.html) that does exactly what is needed here.

 Using that, the exploit is rather short.
 We can use sympys `gcd` function: